inbravo/aws-feature-set/README.md

 ### EC2 Placement groups
 - Logical grouping of instances within a single AZ
 - Instances can participate in low latency, 10 GBPs network

-### CloudWatch
-- Default Metrics – Network, Disk, CPU and Status check (Instance and System)
-- Memory – RAM is a custom metric
-- You can create custom dashboards all CloudWatch metrics.
-- CloudWatch alarms – set notifications when particular thresholds are hit.
-- CloudWatch events help you respond to state changes.
-E.g. run Lambda function in response to.
-- CloudWatch logs helps you monitor EC2 instance/application/system logs.
-Logs send data to CloudWatch
-- Standard monitoring 5 mins.
-Detailed monitoring 1 minute.
-- CloudWatch is for logging.
-CloudTrail is for auditing your calls

 ## ![](https://github.com/inbravo/aws-feature-set/blob/master/images/aws/ebs.png) EBS